Skip to main content

 You may or may not need employees in your business.
 If you need staff to help with your business, decide if they will be employees or independent contractors.
 If you have employees, you provide employee benefits, deduct employment taxes, and provide worker's compensation.

 If you hire independent contractors, you don't have to provide benefits.
-However, there are tests whether you have an employee or independent contractor.
+But there are tests on whether you have an employee or an independent contractor.

-Getting the word out about your automotive detailing business is critical to your success.
-First, however, know the laws when advertising and marketing your business.
+Getting the word out about your automotive detailing business is critical for a successful business.
+First, know the laws when advertising and marketing your business.
 For example, you can't make false or misleading claims.

 Think of creative ways to reach new customers and keep your customers coming back.
 A few ideas:

-• Show "before and after" photos of cars on social media like Facebook or Instagram.
+- Show “before and after" photos of cars on social media

-• Partner with auto dealerships, parking garages, or hotels to provide car cleaning services for their customers.
+- Partner with auto dealerships, parking garages, or hotels to provide car cleaning services for customers

 We Can Help You Form Your Car Detailing Business